duderstadt-lab/mars-docs/docs/roi/TransformROIs.md

 title: Transform ROIs
 permalink: /docs/roi/TransformROIs/index.html
 ---
-This command is used to transform detected peaks from one channel of a dualview to another.
-The expected input is a table with Affine2D transformation parameters generated using the [Descriptor-based registration plugin](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/) and a set of PointROIs in the ROIManager generated using the [Peak Finder](../image/PeakFinder).
-The output is a second set of PointROIs added to the ROIManager.
-Usually the names are UID numbers and the command will output UID_SHORT and UID_LONG PointROIs in the ROIManager.
-These can then be used as input for the [Molecule Integrator](../image/MoleculeIntegrator).
+This command is used to transform ROIs from one region of an image to another for processing images collected using a multiview setup where different wavelengths are separated onto different regions of a camera sensor.
+A list of point or circle ROIs created using the [Peak Finder](../image/PeakFinder) with output option 'Add to ROI Manager' must be provided in the ROI Manager as setup prior to running this command.
+The ROIs are transformed using the Affine2D transformation parameters provided in the dialog.
+These can be generated using the [Descriptor-based registration plugin](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/) with a sample containing beads that are fluorescent for all wavelengths.
+The Transform ROIs command duplicates the ROIs, transforms them, and updates all ROI names to include a region suffix.
+This command can be performed multiple times if the camera sensor has more than two regions to support triple and quadview setups.
+After running this command, the ROIs in the ROI Manager are the required input for the [Molecule Integrator (multiview)](../image/MoleculeIntegratorMultiView).

 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/roi/img/TransformROIs.png' width='800'/></div>

-Several additional inputs allow for filtering PointROIs in one channel based on the fluorescent intensity in the other channel.
-In the past this has been useful to filter for molecules bound to DNA by detecting fluorescence in the green channel (Short Wavelength Channel) and filtering the Original ROIs by this detected fluorescence.
+The colocalize tab allows for filtering of ROIs in one channel based on the fluorescent intensity in the other channel.
+This can be used, for example, to create a set of ROIs for molecules bound to DNA by detecting fluorescence in the DNA channel and filtering the original ROIs by this detected fluorescence.

 #### Input
 <div style="text-align: center"><img  src='{{site.baseurl}}/docs/roi/img/img46.png' width='350'/></div>

-* *Image* - The selected image will by analyzed using the peaks in the ROIManger.
+* *Image* - The selected image will by analyzed using the peaks in the ROI Manger.
 The name of the image is displayed below the image stack in the dialog window.
 * *Affine2D Transformation Matrix* - The matrix values for the Affine2D transform generated using the Descriptor-based registration plugin.
 * *m00* - m00 matrix value.
 * *m01* - m01 matrix value.